COSC203 Web, Databases, and Networks

 Template strings are delineated with Backticks:`string`.

-Backtick is on your keyboard below Esc
+Backtick is on your keyboard (assuming you have a standard US QWERTY keyboard) below the Esc key.

 console.log(`π is about ${22 / 7}`);